 A Profitable vs. Unprofitable Business Valuation

 As much as business owners hate to admit it, there are unprofitable businesses.
-However, this doesn’t mean that you can evaluate a business, it just means taking a different approach.
+Remember, you can evaluate a unprofitable business.
+It just means taking a different approach.
 The Income and Market approaches are primarily used when valuing a profitable business.
 The Asset approach has methods that tend to be used for unprofitable or poorly performing businesses with significant assets.

 The Income approach uses the Capitalization of Earnings Method and the Discounted Cash Flow Method.